HARTING India At ELECTRONICA 2025, BIEC Bangalore - The Tribune

-Bengaluru (Karnataka) [India], September 16: HARTING India, a global leader in Industrial connectivity solutions, is proud to announce its participation at Electronica India 2025, taking place from September 17- 19 at the Bangalore International Exhibition Centre (BIEC).
+HARTING India showcases connectivity, Innovations at ELECTRONICA 2025 Bangaluru,16 September 2025 – HARTING India, a global leader in Industrial connectivity solutions, is proud to announce its participation at Electronica India 2025, taking place from September 17- 19 at the Bangalore International Exhibition Centre (BIEC).
 Visitors can find HARTING at Hall 5, Booth I45, where the company will present its latest connectivity technologies designed to power the future of automation, transportation, energy and digitization.

 HARTING experts will be available at the booth to demonstrate products applications, share technical expertise, and discuss how the company’s connectivity portfolio can support diverse industries including machinery, railways, energy, and automotive.